halimbo/aoe2de-modcollection/README.md

   ![export screenshot](quietsoundmod/scr6.png)

+- Just as a notice, your aoe2 mods are not stored where the base game is, but next to the folder where your replays are saved, the folders name is your steam-id.
-- Now you can test your modded audio file by putting it in your mod folder into **/local/mysoundmod/resources/_common/drs/sounds**
+- Now you can test your modded audio file by putting it in your mods folder into **/mods/local/mysoundmod/resources/_common/drs/sounds**

   ***All Credit goes to StepS and the aoe2 mod community***